Jaybee020/Notifolks/backend/ReadMe.md

    docker-compose up
 ```

-If not change the redis url in config file
+If not change the redis url in workers config file
 ```bash
    export const REDIS_URL= "127.0.0.1:6379"
 ```